-What Can a Handyman Do in Pinellas in Pinellas County, Florida?
+What Can a Handyman Do Without a License in Pinellas in Pinellas County, Florida?

 In Pinellas County, Florida, most “handyman” work is legal without holding a Florida contractor license only when the job does NOT require a licensed trade (electrical/plumbing/HVAC) and does NOT involve structural work; Florida’s key handyman-style exemption is the “minor repair” limit of $500 total (labor + materials) for jobs that otherwise fall under contractor scope.
 For work above that limit or that involves structural, roofing, permitting, or regulated trades, you typically need a state-certified license or a local (county/municipal) contractor competency license and permits, plus a local Business Tax Receipt to operate.